Mental Health

 Treatment

-Of the clients served by County mental health services during 2019/20, 43% were Latino, 27% were White, 15% were Black, 2% were Asian or Pacific Islander, 1% were Native American, and 11% were some other race or ethnic group, or unreported.
+Of the clients served by county mental health services during 2021/22, 44% were Latino, 23% were White, 15% were Black, 2% were Asian or Pacific Islander, less than 1% were Native American, and 15% were some other race or ethnic group, or unreported.

 LATINO AND WHITE RESIDENTS COMPRISE THE MAJORITY OF CLIENTS RECEIVING PUBLIC MENTAL HEALTH SERVICES